kartotherian/kartotherian/doc/deployment.md

 Depending on the exact machine on which your service will be deployed, you may need to set `target` to either `ubuntu` or `debian`.

-If you want to specify node.js version, different from the official distribution package, set a value of `node` stanza to a desired version, following [nvm](https://github.com/creationix/nvm) versions naming.
+If you want to specify a version of Node.JS, different from the official distribution package, set the value of the `node` stanza to the desired version, following [nvm](https://github.com/creationix/nvm) versions naming.
-To explicitly force official distribution package, `"system"` version could be set.
+To explicitly force official distribution package, `"system"` version can be used.

 The important thing is keeping the `dependencies` field up to date at all times.
 There you should list all of the extra packages that are needed in order to